bodikzilvova/IT-traveller/README.md

 - **Vue.js**: For building the interactive user interface.
 - **Tailwind CSS**: For styling.
 - **Mapbox**: For rendering the map and handling geographic data.

+## Troubleshooting

+If you encounter issues while using the site, try clearing your browser's history or cache.
+This often resolves problems related to outdated or corrupted data.